Call for applications: CAS projects 2020/21

-Former CAS group leader Trond Helge Torsvik is awarded the prestigious prize for his outstanding work in geophysics.
+Former CAS group leader Professor Trond Helge Torsvik has been awarded this prestigious prize for his outstanding work in geophysics.

 CAS Oslo researchers will lead prestigious centres